-Just think about the countless stories you’ve heard of people who placed their trust in others, either in their workplace or in their personal life, and were eventually hurt, betrayed or even physically harmed by them.
+Just think about the countless stories you’ve heard of people who believed in others, either in their workplace or in their personal life, and were eventually hurt, betrayed or even physically harmed by them.

 Instead, we should balance a friendly disposition with some cautious pragmatism.
 By becoming more conscious of our interactions with others, we are securing both ours and our loved ones’ safety.

 Creating boundaries so that we can engage in personal activities will always prove to be healthy for any relationship in the long run.
-If we don’t, it could result in feelings of resentment and restriction, and therefore ruin the dynamic within a partnership.
+Building personal boundaries is not only an essential act of self-care but also a way of maintaining the quality of our relationships.

-- Take your time when getting to know new people.
+1. Take your time when getting to know new people.
 Use your instincts to help you discern others’ motives and intentions before opening up and making alliances.
 We often get caught up in the first flush of love or friendship, which makes us lose our sense of objectivity.
 Observe and assimilate the other person’s behavior patterns before deciding how close you would like to get to them.

-- Have at least one person in your life with whom you can openly share your feelings with.
+3. Have at least one person in your life with whom you can openly share your feelings with.
 Everyone needs an “emotional cushion” to fall back on whenever things get tough.
 Choose someone who you feel safe with, who has earned your trust, and has your best interests at heart.
 This person could be your partner, a family member, a friend, or even a coach or therapist.

-- Make “me-time” mandatory.
+4. Make “me-time” mandatory.
 Create time away from the hustle and bustle of life to reflect and rejuvenate.
 During this sacred time, you can engage in activities that nurture you.
 When you get comfortable with spending time on your own, building boundaries will feel more natural to you.

 All my best on your journey,